dartsim/dart/docs/readthedocs/tutorials/multi-pendulum.md

 This tutorial will demonstrate some basic interaction with DART's dynamics API during simulation.
 This will show you how to:

+- Create a basic program to simulate a dynamic system
 - Change the colors of shapes
 - Add/remove shapes from visualization
 - Apply internal forces in the joints